BY-Chai/FluidVelocimetryCV/README.md

 # FluidVelocimetryCV
 An OpenCV implementation to detect fluid speeds and flow patterns from particle pathlines in a microfluidics experiment.
+Current version uses the Hough Line Transform method.